Concord, California: Arts and culture

 Concord is the home of the annual Concord Jazz Festival and was the home of the Concord Records jazz record label until it was bought in 1999.
 Jazz musician Dave Brubeck was born in Concord and in 2006 a park adjacent to Concord High School on Concord Boulevard was renamed in his honor.

 Concord is also home to the 21-time World Champion Blue Devils Drum and Bugle Corps.
 The corps is made up of talented musicians from around the world.
 The Concord Blue Devils are the most decorated drum and bugle corps in the history of Drum Corps International.

 The Concord Pavilion, a 12,500-seat outdoor amphitheater designed by Frank Gehry, hosts concerts and community events, beginning with the Concord Jazz Festival in 1975.

 The Public-access television channel is operated through TelVue Virtual Television Networks.

 The headquarters of the Kabul Soccer Club is located in Concord.

+One of two variants of the "cheese zombie" baked good was invented in Concord.

 Matteo's Dream

 Matteo's Dream is an all-abilities playground in an urban park in Concord, named for Matteo Henderson, a boy with serious disabilities including blindness, cerebral palsy, and cognitive development.
 Persons with disabilities are able to drive their wheelchairs directly onto the structure.
 Features of the playground are specially engineered to accommodate people with various disabilities.